AmoebeLabs/swiss-army-knife-card-manual/docs/design/example-set-functional-cards.md

 I made a bunch of functional cards with two goals in mind:

 - To show the possibilities of the Swiss Army Knife with small visual examples.
-- As the YAML configuration is included per card, you get see how these cards are made, how animations are done, styling and tool usage.
+- As the YAML template definition and usage is included per card, you get see how to use these cards in a view, how these cards are made, how animations are done, styling and tool usage.

-This should help you to create your own visualizations!
+This should help you to create your own visualizations, or you can just _use_ these examples!

 | Card | Description |
 | ---- | ----------- |